 In addition, many of these cryptocurrencies run off decentralized networks, so there’s no central authority managing transactions and they are immune to government interference.
-This is one of the key differences between traditional money and new digital currencies.
+This is one of the key differences between traditional, government-issued money — known as fiat money — and new digital currencies..

-While governments can print an infinite amount of dollars, there are only so many Bitcoin’s that can be produced, meaning, as a resource, it is finite, similar to that of other commodities like gold, silver, and oil.
+While governments can print an infinite amount of dollars, there are only so many Bitcoins that can be produced.
+As a resource, it is finite, similar to other commodities like gold, silver, and oil.

 Bitcoin is the most popular and valued cryptocurrency at the moment, and it runs off an encrypted digital ledger known as a blockchain.
 Many other cryptocurrencies also use similar technologies.

 Cryptocurrencies can be used for virtually anything you can use fiat currencies for.
 They can be used to purchase goods or services, or to transfer assets.
 Cryptocurrencies allow you to transfer funds to anyone around the globe in a matter of minutes, without having to deal with the hassle that comes with traditional banking like having to wait up to three days for ACH transfers.

 Not all businesses are accepting Bitcoin or other cryptos as an acceptable payment method at the moment, but this trend is starting to change rapidly.
 Tesla recently announced that you may soon be able to purchase its vehicles with Bitcoin, becoming one of the first major companies to do so.
 And, as crypto becomes more popular & widely used, crypto traders may begin to see more and more companies get on board.